Comprehensive Large Group Health Insurance Solutions for Businesses

 Priority Health

-Priority Health is another top Michigan health insurance provider for large group plans, small group market plans, family & individual insurance, and Medicare and Medicaid, and it currently serves the entire Lower Peninsula of Michigan.
-It has more than 830,000 covered individuals and employees under its various employer plans.
+Priority Health is another top Michigan health insurance provider for large and small group market plans, family & individual insurance, and Medicare and Medicaid, and it currently serves the entire Lower Peninsula of Michigan.
+It has more than 830,000 covered individuals and employees under its various employer programs.

 Priority Health primarily serves 830,000 clients in the lower section of Michigan.
 It’s widely regarded as an excellent option for employee health insurance in the area.